Robust Intrinsic and Extrinsic Calibration of RGB-D Cameras: Experimental Evaluation

 The proposed algorithm has been implemented in C++ as a ROS \cite{ros} package\footnote{\url{http://iaslab-unipd.github.io/rgbd_calibration}}, using the OpenCV \cite{opencv} library for image processing, the Point Cloud Library (PCL) \cite{pcl} for 3D data processing, and the Ceres Solver library \cite{ceres-solver} to solve the optimization problems.
 To perform the calibration, the user is asked to capture a training set using a tool provided in the package, by moving the sensor in front of a wall with a checkerboard attached on it.
 Collecting a typical dataset of a hundred images takes no more than 10 minutes.\\

 We tested both the calibration and the correction stages in terms of the execution time.
 The whole calibration process takes about 45 minutes on a consumer laptop\footnote{CPU: Intel Core i7-4700MQ, RAM: 16GB, SSD, GPU: NVidia GTX 750M.} for $640 \times 480$ depth images and 5 minutes by downsampling the depth images to a resolution of $320 \times 240$ pixels: it is worth to mention that in the last case, the calibration accuracy is not significantly reduced.\\ The calibration is an operation that is performed once and so the execution time is not critical.
 On the other side, the execution time of the correction stage node is critical, since the data generated by the RGB-D sensor, typically with a frequency of 30 Hz, should be processed in real-time.
-We tested the performance of 3 different implementations of the correction algorithm: \begin{itemize} \item a standard CPU implementation; \item a parallel CPU implementation exploiting the OpenMP directives; \item a parallel GPU implementation using CUDA. \end{itemize} The results are reported in \figref{fig:time_results}: note that these execution times include the time to generate the (corrected) point cloud from the depth image.
+We tested the performance of 3 different implementations of the correction algorithm: \begin{itemize} \item a standard CPU implementation; \item a parallel CPU implementation exploiting the OpenMP directives; \item a parallel GPU implementation using CUDA. \end{itemize} The results are reported in \tabref{tab:time_results}: note that these execution times include the time to generate the point cloud from the depth image too.
 Clearly the GPU implementation outperforms the CPU ones, but dedicated hardware is needed.
-Most of the time (about 95\%) spent by the GPU implementation is dedicated to the copy of the data to and from the GPU memory.\\ Anyway, all the implementations are able to correct the data in real-time.
+Most of the time (about 95\%) spent by the GPU implementation is dedicated to the copy of the data to and from the GPU memory.
+Anyway, all the implementations are able to correct the data in real-time.
+Also, it is worth to say that the bin size does not affect the performance, since the implementation exploits a lookup-table to store the correction functions.